 Once all of the shooting subjects are selected, consider the height of your camera.
 For a given set of nodes, it makes sense to keep the camera height the same through the panorama, so that viewers do not become confused or disoriented.
 Placing the camera at about eye-level makes sense if the panorama is to show an average person's viewpoint.
 Alternatively, it might be better to reflect a child's viewpoint or to place the camera on a raised platform or crane so as to get a clearer, straight-on view of the subject matter.
-Whatever the choice, especially if it is not an intuitive location, it should be explained in the accompanying documentation.

-1 This was done in one location in Rome; a locked metal gate prevented access to a small room, however the bars were wide enough apart that it was possible to set up a tripod and digital scanning camera within the locked area while leaving the controlling laptop on the outside.
+1. This was done in one location in Rome; a locked metal gate prevented access to a small room, however the bars were wide enough apart that it was possible to set up a tripod and digital scanning camera within the locked area while leaving the controlling laptop on the outside.
 The entire unit was disassembled outside the gate, then reassembled inside, with cables running out to the controlling computer.
 The effort resulted in scanning the inside room, which otherwise would not have been visible if the panorama was made outside the locked gate.